Safety tips and resources for YouTube creators

 • Passwords to open encrypted files

-Don’t click links or open files from untrusted sources in emails, messages, websites, pop-ups, or on YouTube offering, for example:
+Don’t open untrusted links or files.
+This can include links or files from untrusted sources in emails, texts, instant messages, websites, pop-ups, or on YouTube that offer, for example:

 • Free thumbnail templates